Canon EF Lens to Sony E Mount T Smart Adapter (Mark IV)

 - Autofocus may have difficultly locking onto subjects which are very close to the nearest focusing distance of the lens.

 - Autofocus accuracy depends heavily on the design and working condition of the lens.
-Lenses with hidden problems which may not be apparent on Canon DSLRs will lead to inaccurate and unreliable autofocus on Sony NEX.
+Lenses with hidden problems which may not be apparent on Canon DSLRs will lead to inaccurate and unreliable autofocus on Sony.
 Typical problems of this kind that we have seen include an unsmooth/erratic autofocus mechanism (e.g. getting stuck intermittently at a certain focusing distance), a faulty/worn-out distance encoder or other faulty/worn-out internal sensors.

 - No support for lens corrections such as peripheral shading, CA and distortion.

-- The EF-mount lens may make audible noises during iris changes and autofocus, wich may be picked up by the built-in microphone of the camera during video recording.
+- Some EF-mount lenses may make audible noises during iris changes and autofocus, wich may be picked up by the built-in microphone of the camera during video recording.
 Use of an external microphone is advised.
 Some of the recently-introduced Canon-brand lenses are very quiet, however.